hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [9:12:19](#16194283393850SifRG:gitter.im) <GalenIvanov (Galen Ivanov)>:
-The problem is that it always appends the new characters at the end, even you place the cursor in the middle í ½í¸„
+The problem is that it always appends the new characters at the end, even you place the cursor in the middle ğŸ˜„

 [9:40:05](#16194300053878zdvon:gitter.im) <rebred (rebred)>:
 @toomasv thank you!!!